Custom attribute map rules

 We want to set up a rule that will check that office field and then assign readers to the appropriate country employee group.

-With this rule in place, every reader who logs in with an office in Melbourne will be assigned to the AUS employees reader group; every reader who logs in with an office of either London or Manchester will be assigned to the UK employees reader group, and every reader who signs in with an office of either Denver or New York will be assigned to the US employees reader group.
+With these rules in place, every reader who logs in with an office in Melbourne will be assigned to the AUS employees reader group; every reader who logs in with an office of either London or Manchester will be assigned to the UK employees reader group, and every reader who signs in with an office of either Denver or New York will be assigned to the US employees reader group.

 Regex pattern rules

-Regex rules are the most complicated, but also the most flexible.
+Regex rules are the most complicated but also the most flexible.
 Regex is a common abbreviation of 'regular expressions'.
 Regular expressions are "a sequence of characters that specifies a search pattern.
 Usually such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation." (from Wikipedia - Regular expression).

 We recommend only using these rules when neither of the other custom rule types will meet your needs, as they are a bit harder to write and more intimidating if you're not familiar with regex.
 If an attribute you'd like to use is an array containing a list of values, you must use regex to properly search and match within that list.